 The severity of climate change is dependent on the extent of global greenhouse gas emissions.
 These changes pose risks to the services offered by the City and to its infrastructure.
 Based on the current track of greenhouse gas emissions, the next 30 to 60 years of projections for Coquitlam are:

 As a result, Coquitlam has developed a strategic plan to adapt to these climate change impacts.

 Coquitlam’s Climate Adaptation Strategic Plan deals with the impacts of changing weather patterns on infrastructure, services and the community. and includes:

 The Plan intends to build climate resiliency, and considers the impacts of climate change on drainage, drinking water, energy, buildings, transportation, parks, natural areas, business, agriculture, and residents’ health and safety.
 It also builds on the City’s existing policies and initiatives in response to climate change, and the recommended strategies will provide a framework for future actions and plans.

 The City of Coquitlam completes the Climate Action Revenue Incentive Program (CARIP) Public Report as required by the Province of British Columbia on an annual basis.
-The linked CARIP report summarizes actions taken in 2018 and proposed for 2019 to reduce corporate and community-wide energy consumption and greenhouse gas emissions (GHG).
-The report includes actions the City is taking to prepare for and adapt to climate change and reports on progress towards achieving carbon neutrality.
+The linked CARIP reports summarize actions taken in 2018 and 2019 to reduce corporate and community-wide energy consumption and greenhouse gas emissions (GHG).
+The reports include actions the City is taking to prepare for and adapt to climate change and reports on progress towards achieving carbon neutrality.

 View the 2019 CARIP Public Report (PDF)